bmxdemo/bmxproject/logbook/postings/20170407_beam_fft/index.md

 sqrt(B_dish))^2.
 The beams plotted are the "Ludwig third definition" co-polar beam, which I compute from the x, y, and z polarized beams.
 Basically, I have complex Jx, Jy and Jz, and from these can compute the far field Ex, Ey, and Ez.
 (In the left column, I'm only showing Jx.)
-Bx and By are co and cross polar near theta=0, but at large theta they break down.
-For instance, Bz is zero at theta=0, but at (theta, phi) = (90,0), Bz is a maximum and Bx is zero.
-To get around this one then projects the x, y, z beams onto the theta and phi spherical coordinate unit vectors.
-This is not a good basis because B_theta and B_phi are not aligned with the dominant polarization axes at theta=0, so this Ludwig definition thing (Eq.
-14-15) is used as the commonly accepted definition of co and cross polar beams.
+Ex and Ey are the co and cross polar E-field near theta=0, but at large theta this is no longer true.
+For instance, Ez is zero at theta=0, but at (theta, phi) = (90,0), Ez is a maximum and Ex is zero.
+To get around this, one then projects the x, y, z E-fields onto the theta/phi spherical coordinate unit vectors.
+This is not a good basis because E_theta and E_phi are not aligned with the dominant polarization axes at theta=0, so this Ludwig definition thing (Eq.
+14-15), which is equal to Ex and Ey at small theta, is used as the commonly accepted definition of co and cross polar beams.